-Robinhood ACAT Bonus: 1% of Assets Transferred w/ No Cap, Two Year Minimum Hold
+Robinhood ACAT Bonus: 1% of Taxable Brokerage Assets Transferred w/ No Cap, 2-Year Hold

 My Money Blog has partnered with CardRatings and may receive a commission from card issuers.
 Some or all of the card offers that appear on this site are from advertisers and may impact how and where card products appear on the site.
 MyMoneyBlog.com does not include all card companies or all available card offers.
 All opinions expressed are the author’s alone.

-Robinhood is looking to gather some assets, rolling out a new ACAT Transfer bonus of a flat 1% of the transferred amount with no cap.
+Offer is back, new deadline is June 28th.
+Robinhood has brought back their 1% ACAT Transfer bonus of a flat 1% of the transferred amount with no cap.
 That means a transfer of $10,000 in asset value from an external brokerage account will earn a $100 bonus, a $100,000 transfer will earn a $1,000 bonus, and a $1,000,000 transfer will earn a $10,000 bonus.
 The bonus should arrive about 2 weeks after the completed transfer, but note that you must keep the assets there for 2 years otherwise they will claw it back.
-Here is the full fine print.
+Here is the full PDF fine print.
+Here is the online FAQ.

 As with all similar ACAT transfer offers, you can transfer over your existing stock holdings and the cost basis should also transfer over with no tax consequences.
 You don’t have to move cash.
 You just keep your same old shares of Apple or Coca-Cola or S&P 500 index ETFs or whatever at a different broker.
 If you already wanted to hold cash, you could also own things like Treasury bill ETFs or ultra-short term bond ETFs and earn interest on top of the bonus, but in that case this bonus isn’t that great because you’re only getting 1% spread over two years.